-The Board engages the expertise of the Organization Development Department of the Company to craft the requisite human resource programs that are essential to the creation of a viable and effective succession planning for management.
+The Board engages the expertise of the Organization Development Department under the Human Resource Division of the Company to craft the requisite programs that are essential to the creation of a viable and effective succession planning for management.
 These programs encompass a spectrum of human resource tools and processes that will be integrated in the Company's policies, procedures, and practices for selection, hiring, and training.